Akbarabadi Mosque: Possible discovery

-On 6 July 2012, while digging earth in Netaji Subhash Park area to construct a Metro station, the officials of the DMRC came across remains of some medieval era construction buried under the ground.
-After investigation by the ASI, it has been confirmed that the remains belong to the Mughal era due to the material used the style of construction and other things like pottery excavated from the site.
-It has however, not yet been ascertained if the remains are those of Akbarabadi Masjid or are a part of it.
-The ASI says that its investigations to establish the exact identity of the ruins are on.
-The digging by DMRC has been suspended.
+On 6 July 2012, while digging earth in Netaji Subhash Park area to construct a Metro station, the officials of the DMRC came across remains of some medieval era construction buried underground.
+After investigation by the Archaeological Survey of India (ASI), it was confirmed that the remains belong to the Mughal era, due to the material used, the style of construction, and excavations from the site, including pottery.
+It was, however, not ascertained if the remains were those of Akbarabadi Masjid or are a part of it.
+The ASI stated that its investigations to establish the exact identity of the ruins were ongoing.
+The digging by DMRC was suspended.
 It was part of Delhi Metro's Phase-3 plan and minor modification to the route may have to be done to adhere to the ASI construction norms in protected heritage areas.

-The discovery has triggered excitement among local residents, who certainly believe the remains to belong to Akbarabadi Masjid.
+The discovery triggered excitement among local residents, who believed that the remains belong to Akbarabadi Masjid.
 Following the construction of an illegal brick structure – which endangered the integrity of the ASI excavations – Muslim residents started offering namaaz at the site of the ruins.
-Soon after the discovery, the local MLA Shoaib Iqbal began supervising re-construction of the mosque at the same site but it was stopped after orders from the Delhi government.
+Soon after the discovery, the local MLA, Shoaib Iqbal, began supervising re-construction of the mosque at the same site but it was stopped after orders from the Delhi government.
 This led to stone pelting and minor arson when the police tried to remove copies of the Quran and some prayer mats from the site.

-The local civic agency North Delhi Municipal Corporation had initially banned any activity except offering namaaz at the site.
+The local civic agency, the North Delhi Municipal Corporation (NDMC), initially banned any activity except offering namaaz at the site.
 However, on 20 July 2012 the Delhi High Court issued a ban on any construction and religious activities at the site, reasoning that it was not yet ascertained if the site belonged to some ancient mosque and that for over a century has no religious activity been carried out at the site.
-It also ordered North Delhi Municipal Corporation to hand over the land to ASI for its investigations to begin.
+The Court also ordered the NDMC to hand over the land to ASI for its investigations to begin.
 On 25 July 2012 the site was handed over to ASI but the archaeology body said that it would start excavating the site only after the monsoons.
 Heavy police cover shall be provided to ASI during its work.
-Following request by ASI, the Delhi High Court on 30 July 2012 ordered North Delhi Municipal Corporation to demolish the illegal construction and asked for heavy policing to maintain law and order.
-On 11 October 2012, after much delay due to monsoons, the North Delhi Municipal Corporation sought Paramilitary cover in a bid to start the demolition drive at the site.
+Following request by ASI, the Delhi High Court on 30 July 2012 ordered the NDMC to demolish the illegal construction and asked for heavy policing to maintain law and order.
+On 11 October 2012, after much delay due to monsoons, the NDMC sought paramilitary cover in a bid to start the demolition drive at the site.